Detection under Privileged Information: Evaluation

 \subsection{Knowledge Transfer}

-Our first set of experiments compares the performance of privileged information-augmented detection using knowledge transfer (KT) over standard and complete set models.
+Our first set of experiments compares the performance of privileged-augmented detection system using knowledge transfer (KT) over standard and complete set models.
 In this experiment, we classify domain names into benign or malicious in fast-flux bot detection system (FF).

 To realize KT, we implement two mapping functions to estimate the privileged features from a subset of standard features: \emph{regression-based} and \emph{similarity-based}.
-We find that both mapping functions typically learn the patterns of a training data and mostly suffice for the derivation of the nearly precise estimated privileged features.
+We find that both mapping functions learn the patterns of a training data and mostly suffice for the derivation of the nearly precise estimated privileged features.
 First, a polynomial regression function is built to find a coefficient vector $\beta \in \mathbb{R}^{d}$ such that there exists a $x_{i}^{*} = f_{i}({x}^{s}, \beta) + b + \epsilon$ for some bias term $b$ and random residual error $\epsilon$.
-The resulting function is then used to estimate each privilege feature at detection time given the standard features as an input.
+The resulting function is then used to estimate each privileged feature at detection time given the standard features as an input.
 We use polynomial regression that fits a nonlinear relationship to each privileged feature and picks the one that minimizes the sum of squares error.
-To evaluate the effectiveness of polynomial regression, we implement a second mapping function named weighted-similarity.
+To evaluate the effectiveness of the regression, we implement a second mapping function named weighted-similarity.
 This function is used to estimate the privileged features from the most similar samples in the training set.
 We first find the $k$ most similar subset of standard samples that are selected by using the Euclidean distance between an unknown sample and training instances.
 Then, the privileged features are replaced by assigning weights that are inversely proportional to the similarities of their neighbors.
+We note that other distance metrics gives worse accuracy than Euclidean distance for the studied datasets.